siddhant-71/LEETDATA/README.md

 📝 Last 20 submissions with status and details

 🔧 Tech Stack
-HTML, CSS, JavaScript (or mention React/Vue if applicable)

-Unofficial LeetCode API
+HTML, CSS, JavaScript, Unofficial LeetCode API

 📦 How to Use
 Clone the repository

-Open the index.html (or run the dev server if using a framework)
+Open the index.html

 Enter any valid LeetCode username